 I create a simple form with an email address, message and a captcha, like so:

 You can preview what the form will look like, using the preview button.
 Before you add the form to your website you probably want to set the email address the form will be sent to.
 If you click the workflow button in the toolbar the workflow screen will open:

-The default workflow will use the email adress you registered against the logged in account.
+The default workflow will use the email address you registered against the logged-in account.
 If you don't want to send an email you can also get the form to do things like: